The Essential 7C's

 - GIA lab grading lights emit a small amount of UV radiation, therefore fluorescent diamonds might be assigned a better colour grade than they deserve.

 Those who refute the notion that fluorescent diamonds are less desirable argue that:

-UV light is present in many viewing environments, so it makes sense to grade colour in realistic lighting;
+- UV light is not present in many viewing environments, so it makes sense to grade colour in realistic lighting;

 WHY DO DIAMONDS FLUORESCE?